Ms-Ngari/FlutterFly/README.md

 ## Flutter Fly

-A 3d flappy bird implementation in Greek themed
+A 3d flappy bird implementation in Greek

+## About
+This contains a simple 3D platformer code for flappy bird in python and opengl

 ## Running

 Clone the repostitory